 Dark chocolate and white chocolate — together at last!
 With these peppermint chocolate cookies, there's no need to pick a favorite.

-The spices in these festive hand-rolled cookies bring the taste of eggnog to one perfect little bite.
-But if that wasn't enough, yes, there's some actual eggnog in the dough, too.
+The secret filling in these festive hand-rolled cookies bring the taste of chocolate and hazelnuts to one perfect little bite.

 Mexican Cinnamon Cookies

 This Mexican spin on a snickerdoodle is a great way to bring the flavors of cinnamon and sugar to your cookie tray.